PetrisorTanasa/music-recommendation-rl/README.md

 # Music Recommendation Reinforcement Learning Algorithms

 Welcome to the Music Recommendation Reinforcement Learning Algorithms repository!
-This project showcases the implementation of two distinct Reinforcement Learning (RL) algorithms, namely Q-learning and Deep Q-Network (DQN).
+This project showcases the implementation of two distinct Reinforcement Learning (RL) algorithms, namely Q-learning and Dueling Deep Q-Network (DDQN).
 The work presented here was undertaken as part of a project at the Faculty of Mathematics and Informatics, University of Bucharest.

 ## Overview